When you move to Mexico, it is important to get a handle on healthcare.

 The first is to find one through a referral.
 Ask your friends or family in Mexico if they have any recommendations.

 The second option is to ask on an expat forum or Facebook group.
+This is what I did when I lived in Mexico; Facebook groups can be a huge help with many different factors when moving to a new place.
 There are many groups online that expats use to make friends and ask questions that other expats can answer.

-You can create a new post asking about English-speaking doctors where you are staying.
-But if you don’t feel like creating a new post, there are usually similar questions asked that you can search for in the group.
+If you don’t feel like creating a new post asking about English-speaking doctors, there are usually similar questions asked that you can search for in the group.

 The third option is to do some research.
 You can either search Google for “English-speaking doctors in my area” or use a resource like Doctoralia, which many in Mexico use to find doctors.
 If using the latter, you can easily filter for doctors that speak English.